 The cross as substitution for our sin is the way God shows His love toward sinners.

 God’s love for us is not based on our attractiveness to God.
 We love people because they love us.
-That is how we love but that is not how God loves.
+That is how we love, but that is not how God loves.
 He does not love us on the basis of what we do or how we do it.
 He does not love us only so long as we love Him.
 He loves sinners unconditionally.
-Our Lord proves it by sacrificing His Son for us.
+Our Lord proved it by having sacrificed His Son for us.
 His love does not depend on who and what we are.

 Jn 15: 13 Greater love has no one than this, than to lay down one’s life for his friends.